hpcmtint/isc-projects/doc/install.rst

 Cloudsmith repository page.

 It is possible to install both ``Stork Agent`` and ``Stork Server`` on the same machine.
+It is useful in small deployments with a single monitored machine to avoid setting up a dedicated system for the Stork Server.
+In those cases, however, an operator must consider the possible impact of the Stork Server service on other services running on the same machine.

 Installing the Stork Server
 ---------------------------

-Installing on Debian/Ubuntu
+Debian/Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step for both Debian and Ubuntu is: